freedomofpress/securedrop-docs/docs/admin/installation/email_alerts.rst

 -  the *Journalist Alert Public Key*
 -  the *Journalist Alert Public Key* fingerprint

-Daily Journalist Alerts can be configured during or after installation.
+Daily journalist alerts can be configured during or after installation.

 .. _ossec_guide: